zakkor/ricem/README.md

 Look over the source code if you're unsure, and be careful.

 ## Usage
-Create a new theme:
+- Create a new theme:

 `ricem new my-theme`

-Specify some files to track:
+- Specify some files to track:

 `ricem track i3 .Xresources emacs ~/Pictures/wp.png`

 In this case, the i3 template will track `config` in `~/.i3/`, the emacs template will track `init.el` in `~/.emacs.d/`, and so on.

-To copy the tracked files into your theme folder:
+- To copy the tracked files into your theme folder:

 `ricem sync`

 All done!

-Now any time you want to reapply this theme, (let's say you messed up your `~/.i3/config`, or you want to switch between themes), it's as simple as:
+- Any time you want to reapply this theme, (let's say you messed up your `~/.i3/config`, or you want to switch between themes), it's as simple as:

 `ricem apply my-theme`